zdnahom/personal_portfolio/README.md

 # 📖 Nahom's Portfolio <a name="about-project"></a>

-**Nahom's Portfolio** is a portfolio website which shows you my works and some important informationabout me.
+**Nahom's Portfolio** is a portfolio website which shows you my works and some important information about me.

 ## 🛠 Built With <a name="built-with"></a>